magicalsoup/CCC-Junior-Prep/README.md

 # CCC-Junior-Prep
-> this is for beginner level people who need help to prep for the ccc
+> this is for beginner level people who need help to prep for the ccc, go to the introduction folder after reading this README file

 # Languages
 > ## Python